Agendas and Minutes

 Yes.
 Please provide a copy of your presentation to the Office of the City Clerk by 4:30pm the business day before the meeting by emailing firstname.lastname@example.org so that it can be loaded and ready for the meeting.

-If you are participating remotely, please send your materials to firstname.lastname@example.org by 4:30pm the business day before the meeting to ensure timely distribution to Council.
-If you are participating in person, bring 20 double-sided copies of your handout to the meeting and provide them to the Clerk.
+Please send your materials to email@example.com by 4:30pm the business day before the meeting to ensure timely distribution to Council.
+If you are participating in person and would like to bring physical copies of your handouts, provide 20 copies to the Clerk.
 The Clerk will hand out your documents to City Council during your presentation.

 The list of registered speakers is not publicly available until City Council or Committee has voted to hear from speakers.
 The list of speakers will be posted on edmonton.ca/meetings once the vote has been passed.
 It will also be included in the minutes.